scotow/mego/README.md

 To solve this problem, `mego` accepts as arguments a path of file(s) containing a list of Mega download links. `mego` will open the file and start downloading the files listed in it.
 Once the download of the file successfully terminated, `mego` will add a `#` before the link and write it in the file, preventing the next execution to re-download the file. `mego` will also mark invalid links it found with the `#-` string.

+#### Compatibility

+Because this script is a wrapper around the `megadl` command, it heavily depends on the outputs of the command.
+If you have problems using this script, be sure to use the version 1.10.2 of `megatools`.

 ### Usage

 ```